Meme1079/NoteSkin-Selector/README.md

 ### Toggle to Change Opponent Scroll
 if your in upscroll then it will be downscroll for the opponent if its in downscroll then upscroll for the opponent

+### Toggle to Activate Bg NoteStrums
+when activate it will have BG behind the Notes for better focusing in gameplay